Bring trillions of dollars to developing country economies by making clean water, decent toilets and hygiene available for all - report

 “Water and sanitation have been sidelined for far too long, their value overlooked, trapping millions in poverty.
 Our research shows that it’s an extremely cost-effective investment.
 Ensuring everyone everywhere has access to even basic water, hygiene and toilets would bring returns of up to 21 times the cost.

-“If the Government and its G20 counterparts are intent on building a strong, sustained recovery, then investing in water and sanitation is, without a doubt, one of the best buys they could make.”
+“As the G20 look to shape a stronger, sustained recovery, investing in water and sanitation is, without a doubt, one of the best buys they could make.”

 For definitions and methodology see Notes to Editors, below.